andrewdoss/health-providers/README.md

 I worked on a prototype version of this project during a semester project with a team at Georgia Tech.
-Development has stopped on that prototype, and I am now working on an overhaul/refinement focusing on the smaller scope of provider distributions and shortages at a US county level.
+Development has stopped on that prototype, and I am now working on an overhaul/refinement focusing on the smaller scope of provider distributions and shortages at a US county level only.

 Below is a sample screenshot from the completed D3.js prototype showing King County.
-All US Counties and Tracts are selectable.
+All US counties and tracts are selectable.
 Please see the /archive/ folder for all code, documentation, and instructions if interested in demoing the visualization (only requires a Firefox web browser).